Aminocd/slate/source/index.html.md

 }
 ```

 This endpoint retrieves all products belonging to a particular currency.
-Only products that are active and not discontinued are shown to non-authorized users while authorized users see all of the store's products.
+Only products that are active and not discontinued are shown to non-authorized users while authorized users see all of the store's products if the API call has a :show_canceled argument of TRUE.

 ### HTTP Request